gpt-open/rag-gpt/README.md

 ## The frontend of admin console and chatbot
-The OpenKF service integrates 2 frontend modules, and their source code information is as follows:
+The RAG-GPT service integrates 2 frontend modules, and their source code information is as follows:

 ### admin console
 > [Code Repository](https://github.com/open-kf/smart-qa-admin)